Loading...

 Not today.
 Claude Code Desktop and Codex Desktop run on Mac or Windows.
 There is no mobile app.
 You need a computer.

-Yes, and they should.
-The Attorney Engagement Brief is designed precisely for that handoff.
+Yes.
+The Attorney Engagement Brief is designed precisely for that handoff if you decide to engage one.
 Most attorneys who have seen the output say some version of “thank god, I usually spend my whole first meeting just digging this information out of clients.”

 Your partial intake-record.md persists.
 You can pick up a week, three months, or a year later.
 The skill has a maintenance-review mode for periodic refresh after life events.